hbhojani29/database/README.md

 In Sweden, Codd's paper was also read and Mimer SQL was developed from the mid-1970s at Uppsala University.
 In 1984, this project was consolidated into an independent enterprise.

-Another data model, the entity–relationship model, emerged in 1976 and gained popularity for database design as it emphasized a more familiar description than the earlier relational model.
-Later on, entity–relationship constructs were retrofitted as a data modeling construct for the relational model, and the difference between the two have become irrelevant.[citation needed]

-1980s, on the desktop
-The 1980s ushered in the age of desktop computing.
-The new computers empowered their users with spreadsheets like Lotus 1-2-3 and database software like dBASE.
-The dBASE product was lightweight and easy for any computer user to understand out of the box.
-C. Wayne Ratliff, the creator of dBASE, stated: "dBASE was different from programs like BASIC, C, FORTRAN, and COBOL in that a lot of the dirty work had already been done.
-The data manipulation is done by dBASE instead of by the user, so the user can concentrate on what he is doing, rather than having to mess with the dirty details of opening, reading, and closing files, and managing space allocation."[19] dBASE was one of the top selling software titles in the 1980s and early 1990s.

-1990s, object-oriented
-The 1990s, along with a rise in object-oriented programming, saw a growth in how data in various databases were handled.
-Programmers and designers began to treat the data in their databases as objects.
-That is to say that if a person's data were in a database, that person's attributes, such as their address, phone number, and age, were now considered to belong to that person instead of being extraneous data.
-This allows for relations between data to be relations to objects and their attributes and not to individual fields.[20]
-The term "object-relational impedance mismatch" described the inconvenience of translating between programmed objects and database tables.
-Object databases and object-relational databases attempt to solve this problem by providing an object-oriented language (sometimes as extensions to SQL) that programmers can use as alternative to purely relational SQL.
-On the programming side, libraries known as object-relational mappings (ORMs) attempt to solve the same problem.

-2000s, NoSQL and NewSQL
-Main articles: NoSQL and NewSQL
-XML databases are a type of structured document-oriented database that allows querying based on XML document attributes.
-XML databases are mostly used in applications where the data is conveniently viewed as a collection of documents, with a structure that can vary from the very flexible to the highly rigid: examples include scientific articles, patents, tax filings, and personnel records.

-NoSQL databases are often very fast, do not require fixed table schemas, avoid join operations by storing denormalized data, and are designed to scale horizontally.

-In recent years, there has been a strong demand for massively distributed databases with high partition tolerance, but according to the CAP theorem it is impossible for a distributed system to simultaneously provide consistency, availability, and partition tolerance guarantees.
-A distributed system can satisfy any two of these guarantees at the same time, but not all three.
-For that reason, many NoSQL databases are using what is called eventual consistency to provide both availability and partition tolerance guarantees with a reduced level of data consistency.

-NewSQL is a class of modern relational databases that aims to provide the same scalable performance of NoSQL systems for online transaction processing (read-write) workloads while still using SQL and maintaining the ACID guarantees of a traditional database system.